electricimp/FactoryTools/README.md

 ## Methods

-#### isFactoryFirmware()
+### isFactoryFirmware()

 Supported on the Device and Agent.

 Returns `true` if firmware is running in the factory environment, `false` otherwise.
-Please note both Factory Fixtures and Devices Under Test (configured via Factory BlinkUp from a Factory Fixture) will return `true`.
+Please note both Factory BlinkUp Fixtures and Devices Under Test (configured via Factory BlinkUp from a Factory Fixture) will return `true`.

 ```Squirrel
 if (FactoryTools.isFactoryFirmware()) {